mccurdyc/www/content/post/2019-07-06-seniority.md

 ## Overview

-Career growth is the foundation for an organization’s culture.
+Career growth is the foundation of an organization’s culture.
 In the same way that we strive to build a product that enables the growth of a company, we should aim to design a career ladder that facilitates the growth of our people through well-defined expectations.